d4n3sh/thedaneshproject/content/posts/2008-09-12-rpk-detained-under-isa.md

 [<img loading="lazy" class="alignnone size-medium wp-image-904" title="ahmad-ismail" src="/wp-content/uploads/2008/09/ahmad-ismail.jpg" alt="" width="200" height="301" />][4]

 My question , if RPK deserves to be in ISA then why is the Penang bastard (see pic) not in ISA too?
-Goverment give me an answer&#8230;..
+Goverment give me an answer.....

  [1]: /wp-content/uploads/2008/09/rpk-isa.jpg
  [2]: http://politickler.com/posts/raja-petra-detained-under-isa/